vortex314/serial2mqtt/README.md

 The main thread waits for events and handle these primarily.
 2 timers in this thread are checked for expiry ( not time critical ) : serial-watchdog and mqtt-connect.

 To avoid concurrency issues , the callbacks of the mqtt threads are communicated back by writing an event code on a pipe.
-The main threads waits on events : timeout of
+The main threads waits on events : timeout of 1 sec, data on serial file-descriptor or pipe file-descriptor.
+The mqtt event of received message is hand

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0Nzc5MDA3MTQsLTIwMDU1MjQ5NjIsLT
+eyJoaXN0b3J5IjpbLTIwMzk2NzEzNzMsLTIwMDU1MjQ5NjIsLT
 ExODc1OTc2MzcsLTYyNTAyMDg2MV19
 -->